-Yes, we have a dedicated on-call team who you will be put through to between 17.30-08.45, 24/7, 365 days a year.
+Yes, we have a dedicated on-call team who you will be put through to between 17.30-08.45 during the week and 17.30 on a Friday to 08.45 on a Monday to cover the weekend.
 However, we must stipulate, this is for emergency purpose only so please only call out of hours to discuss upcoming shifts for the next day/night, sickness or lateness which will affect your upcoming shifts and last minute shift changes or cancellations.

 Who do I call if there is a problem with my shifts or pay?

-If you experience any problems, please call your consultant.
-All payment queries, you will need to speak to our payroll department.
+If you experience any problems, please call your Account Manager.
+For any payment queries, you will need to speak to our payroll department.
 Essentially anyone from the team will be able to help you.
-If you wish to escalate any issues, ask to speak to a manager.
+If you wish to escalate any issues, please ask to speak to a Manager.